ajfisch/calibrated-selective-classification/README.md

   --test-datasets <paths to saved InputDatasets>
 ```

-This will save the calibration, validation, and each testing file as a new `InputDataset` (or `BatchedInputDataset`), with the `input_features` field replaced with the derived meta features.
+This will save each calibration, validation, and testing file as a new `InputDataset` (or `BatchedInputDataset`), with the `input_features` field replaced with the derived meta features.

 > **Note** See section 4.5 of the paper for a description of the chosen meta features.